 - Relative survival compares the survival rate of a person diagnosed with a disease to that of a person without the disease.
 The most recent survival data available may not fully represent the outcomes of all current therapies and, as a result, may underestimate survival to a small degree.

-- Approximately every 10 minutes, someone in the US dies from a blood cancer.
-This statistic represents nearly 152 people each day or more than six people every hour.
+- Approximately every 9 minutes, someone in the US dies from a blood cancer.
+This statistic represents approximately 160 people each day or more than six people every hour.

-- In 2007-2011, leukemia was the fifth most common cause of cancer deaths in men and the sixth most common in women in the US.
+- In 2009-2013, leukemia was the fifth most common cause of cancer deaths in men and the sixth most common in women.

-- The five-year relative survival rate for people with HL has more than doubled, from 40 percent in whites from 1960-1963 (only data available) to 87.7 percent for all races in 2004-2010.
-The five-year relative survival rate is 93.7 percent for people with HL who were less than 45 years old at diagnosis.
+- The 5-year relative survival rate for people with HL has more than doubled, from 40 percent in whites from 1960 to 1963 (only data available) to 88.5 percent for all races from 2006 to 2012.
+The five-year relative survival rate is 94.3 percent for people with HL who were less than 45 years old at diagnosis.

 - HL is now considered to be one of the most curable forms of cancer.

-- The SEER program only recently began maintaining statistics for MDS.
-Prevalence and mortality statistics were not reported by SEER for MDS in 2014 at the time of this publication.
+The SEER program only recently began maintaining statistics for MDS.
+Prevalence statistics were not reported by SEER for MDS in 2017 at the time of this publication.